Skip to content

 Elul and Rosh HaShanah a month of self-analysis

 There are Jewish holidays that apply only specifically to Israel and there are Jewish holidays that also have universal significance.
-Although Noahides are not obliged to observe these holidays, it is recommendable to pay attention to them given their importance.
+Although Noahides are not obliged to observe these holidays, you can give them attention given their importance.

 One of the holidays is Rosh HaShanah because we read in Mishna Rosh HaShanah 1:2